 - Proxy models.

-Question: What is a context in Django?
+10. What is the context in Django?

-Question: If you have worked with Flask then give some differences between Flask and Django.
+11. Give some differences between Flask and Django.

 |Projects||Used for big projects.||Efficient with small projects.|